NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 Five systemic AI failure patterns that commonly emerge when AI systems are integrated into real workflows: excessive autonomy without operational controls, weak verification in high-trust environments, regulatory exposure in automated decisions, underestimated delivery complexity, and unresolved data or intellectual property governance during model training.

-Failure Pattern 1: Autonomy Without Guardrails
+Failure Pattern 1: AI Governance Failure

 One of the clearest examples of this shift appears when AI is given the ability to act inside a technical environment rather than simply produce suggestions for a human to review.
 At that point, the primary concern is no longer the quality of the output, but the control of the execution.